btskinner/stata_unit_test/README.md

 See the scripts in the `example` directory for an example testing process.
 The user-written command converts a school system-specific term code into a four-digit year.
 Two versions of the code are
-included: one that is correct and on that has a bug (indicated with `_bug` at the end of the file name).
+included: one that is correct and one that has a bug (indicated with `_bug` at the end of the file name).
 Normally, the buggy version of the command would be overwritten by the patched version, but both are included so you can see how `run_tests` handles both passing and